-1.2 Analysis of Classic Atkinson Cycle Implementation for Supercharged ICE in Variant 1V-TC
+1.2 Analysis of Classic Atkinson Cycle Implementation for Supercharged ICE in the Variant 1V-TC

-The first item analyzed here is the commonly used practice of concomitant suction delay and an increase in boost pressure.
+First, the commonly used practice of concomitant suction delaying and increase in boost pressure is analyzed.
 The number of parameters influencing the TCE of supercharged engines becomes much higher compared to aspirated engines.
-As a consequence, a greater effort is required to achieve combinations of parameters which maximize the TCE or IFCE of such engine cycles [8].
+As a consequence, the effort to achieve combinations of parameters which maximize the TCE of such engine cycles becomes much bigger.